Instruction

 Librarians help students succeed and save valuable time by channeling their information questions to the correct source.
 Students learn how to think critically about where information comes from and how to determine what information is worth using and what should be discarded.

-Book a class online or contact your Instruction Librarian.
+Book a librarian for your class or contact your Instruction Librarian.

 Other Services